speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 - The phoneme generation process relies on Rhubarb, which can be quite computationally intensive.
 This is the current bottleneck for performance.
-- Blink frequency is chosen using a random probability
 - Avatar poses are chosen at random.
 A suggestion for future development would be to include sentiment analysis on the text to choose appropriate poses.